loubruness/DevOpsM1/README.md

 We decided to take this github as an example application to build, test and deploy : https://github.com/dotnet-architecture/eShopOnWeb.git
 So when you run the pipeline, it will build images taken from this application, push them to the local registry, execute the test of the application and finally deploy it in a distinct docker-compose that will represent your final-server.
 You should be able to access it on the port 5107 of your host machine.

+### Stages of the pipeline

+## Prepare environment
+In this stage, the pipeline starts by adjusting the permissions of the Docker socket of the host machine, so that it can use it.
+Then, a Slack notification is sent to inform that the pipeline has started, with information such as the name of the job, the number of the build (to make it easier to access the logs if there is any issue) and the name of the agent in which the pipeline is executed (in our case jankins-agent).

 ### Stop command:
 To stop the running containers, you need to do Ctrl + C in the terminal you used to execute the ``docker-compose up`` command.